agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Note**: We can only comment on what is observed.
-What is observed is for a given median annual consumption the head count poverty rate doesn't vary too much (0-15%).
-But this is lower for poverty rates in the order of 30 to 50%, which is where GD does its cash transfers intervention.
+What is observed is for a given median annual consumption the head count poverty rate doesn't vary too much (15% max).
+But this variation at a given consumption is lower (around 3% max) for poverty rates in the order of 35 to 50%, which is where Give Directly does its cash transfers intervention.
 So if we look at a median consumption around 750 units in the same graph [Figure 3](https://d101vc9winf8ln.cloudfront.net/documents/32264/original/RCTs_and_the_big_questions_10000words_june30.pdf?1565974982), then we see <5%

-**re-write Claim**: Increase in headcount poverty rate observed at a constant median annual consumption is <20%
+**re-write Claim**: Differences in headcount poverty rate observed at a constant median annual consumption of 750 units is <20%

 **Example-sub**: